Properties of polyurethane foam

 by Duncan Geddes

 In general, compared to polyether foams, polyester foams have higher tensile strength, elongation at break and hardness.
-As a result, polyester foams have good abrasion resistance hence their use in polishing foam applications.
-Their lower resiliency and higher hysteresis values (energy absorbing characteristics) compared to general polyether foams also make them suitable for use in packaging applications.
+As a result, polyester foams have good abrasion resistance – hence their use in polishing foam applications.
+Their lower resiliency and higher energy absorbency also make them more suitable for use in packaging applications.

 Polyurethane foams are also subject to degradation by aqueous acids, alkalis and steam.
 Ester, amide and urethane groups represent sites for hydrolytic attack.
 Since the ether group is not readily attacked, polyether foams are generally more resistant to hydrolysis than polyester foams.

 Polyester polyurethanes are more readily degraded by microbial action than polyether polyurethanes because of the susceptibility of the ester group to hydrolysis, which a large number of microbial enzymes catalyse.
 Several antimicrobial additives are available which can be introduced into the PU foam at the manufacturing stage to enhance its antimicrobial properties.

-Exposure to UV light can cause discolouration (yellowing) in both polyester and polyether foams the degree of yellowing being dependent on the intensity of the radiation.
-Polyether foams tend to yellow at a faster rate than polyester foams, the yellowing has no real significant effect on the physical properties of either type of foam.
+Exposure to UV light can cause discolouration in both polyester and polyether foams – the degree of yellowing being dependent on the intensity of the radiation.
+Polyether foams tend to yellow at a faster rate than polyester foams, although the yellowing has no significant effect on the physical properties of either type of foam.

 The ignition resistance of polyurethane foams can be improved by the addition of flame retardants at the manufacturing stage or by post-treatment with polymer latices containing flame retardant additives.
 Post-treatment techniques are generally employed where the foam has to meet stringent flammability requirements, such as building regulations.
 Overall, however, it is recommended to choose a more fire retardant foam if fire safety is high on your list of necessary properties.